If You Don't Know What Drives Your People, You're Managing Blind | Braintrust

 • Recognition becomes more meaningful.

-• And most importantly, your people feel seen.
+• Your people feel seen.

 Coaching That Honors the Whole Human